-For one, Prop.
-22 prevented gig workers from unionizing.
+For one, it prevented gig workers from unionizing.
 In the judge’s own words, the law “appears only to protect the economic interest of the network companies in having a divided, ununionized workforce, which is not a stated goal of the legislation.”
-In reality, Prop.
-22 prevents workers from having access to any rights that the California legislature says they should have.
+In reality, it prevents workers from having access to any rights that the California legislature says they should have.

-Lastly, the judge noted that Prop.
-22 unconstitutionally restricted the state legislature from making gig workers eligible for workers’ compensation.
+Lastly, the judge noted that it unconstitutionally restricted the state legislature from making gig workers eligible for workers’ compensation.
 This is a clear violation of the California Constitution.

-By declaring Prop.
-22 unconstitutional, the judge rendered it unenforceable, as legislators cannot separate the unconstitutional clauses from the rest of the law.
+By declaring it unconstitutional, the judge rendered it unenforceable, as legislators cannot separate the unconstitutional clauses from the rest of the law.